 I was having fun, and I thought it was nothing that I’d ever have to worry about.
-I mean sure, I get nervous here and there and hit a few wrong notes, might forget some of the lyrics, but I’d never experience a voice crack.
+I mean, sure, I get nervous here and there and hit a few wrong notes, I might forget some of the lyrics, but I’d never experience a voice crack.

-Everything changed when I was performing a song in my mid-20s, and let out a big and beautiful crack in front of a church solo while trying to go for a high note.
+Everything changed when I was performing a song in my mid-20s, and I let out a big and beautiful crack in front of a church solo while trying to go for a high note.
 Turns out, there are many reasons a voice can crack while you’re singing, one of them being ‘too shy to hit the note fully’.

 The most common reasons are that you didn't warm your voice up well, you're not hydrated, you are trying to sing at a difficult volume, your breath support isn't at its best, or you're simply going through puberty.

-Morning time is when your voice is at most risk of cracking since it was resting for so long while you were sleeping.
+Morning time is when your voice is at the most risk of cracking since it was resting for so long while you were sleeping.
 The last thing you would want to do is put your voice to work before it stretches first.

 While other drinks like juices and sodas are better than drinking nothing, you really want to get as close as possible to the pure stuff in order to take care of your instrument.
 A dry vocal passage means dry and ashy notes that can easily turn into cracks!

 Don’t be like me and not have a plan for the volume that you’re singing at.
 Half-stepping a note that is supposed to come out full force is an easy way to come out of your mouth with a full-on voice crack.

 Related Post: Best Times And Environments To Practice Singing

 Similar to volume control, your breath control or lack thereof can really put you at risk of a voice crack.
 Holding a long note that you didn’t have enough breath to make through is an easy way to crack at the tail end of a note.

 Related Post: Get Better At Breathing With Breath Marks When Singing.

 There are three general vocal registers that males and females have regarding the singing voice.
 Your vocal break or passagio lies in the transition between each of these voices.
 If you don't transition smoothly enough, you may experience voice cracking.

-Don’t get too caught up in your voice cracks if they’re a result of puberty, just push through it and know you won’t be having this problem for too long.
+Don’t get too caught up in your voice cracks if they’re a result of puberty; just push through it and know you won’t be having this problem for too long.
 Be proud of your cracks, it’s a sign that your voice is developing into a wider range people will surely swoon and be jealous over soon enough.

-As a session singer, writer, and producer that has worked with over 200 clients to provide high-quality jingles, singles, features, nursery rhymes, and DJ drops, she currently spends her time engulfed in creating and marketing new music and helpful resources for creators.
-Her most recent creative collaborations include work with PBS Sound Field, Tribe of Noise, and the National Black Chamber of Commerce.
-Check out Yona’s latest music releases on her Spotify, her Youtube and share the music if you like it!
+As a session singer, writer, and producer that has worked with over 200 clients to provide high-quality jingles, singles, and features, Yona spends her time creating and marketing new music and helpful resources for creators.
+Her recent collaborations include work with PBS Sound Field, Tribe of Noise, and the National Black Chamber of Commerce.
+Check out Yona’s latest releases on her Spotify, her Youtube and share if you like it!

-If you are ever in need of singer, songwriter or song producer services for your music project or brand, see what Yona Marie can offer you on her song services page.
+If you are in need of singer, songwriter or song producer services, see what Yona Marie can offer you on her services page.
 As an Amazon Associate, Yona Marie earns from qualifying purchases.
 Amazon and other affiliate products are recommended to genuinely help readers and keep this site up and running as well.